michalkalkowski/axisym-safe-python/README.md

 =========

 Full bibliographic details of the parent publication are:
+Kalkowski MK et al. Axisymmetric semi-analytical finite elements for modelling waves in buried/submerged fluid-filled waveguides.
+Comput Struct (2017), https://doi.org/10.1016/j.compstruc.2017.10.004

-Whenever you use this code, please cite this paper as an attribution to the authors.
+Whenever you use this code, please cite the above mentioned paper as an attribution to the authors.